DavidLyhedDanielsson/gfx_demo/README.md

 # GFX DEMO
-No nonsense, no framework, no bloat, just examples of rendering techniques (currently only in Direct3D 12)
+No nonsense, no framework, no bloat, just examples of rendering techniques (currently only in Direct3D 12).

 ## Goals
 - Small, self-contained implementations of various rendering techniques
 - Each demo is contained within its own file, i.e. one .hpp and .cpp per demo
 - Each demo demonstrates _one_ technique or feature
-- The code is focused on the demo, use well-known libraries like stbi and assimp if the demo _requires_ it
+- The code is focused on the demo; use well-known libraries like stbi and assimp if the demo requires it

 Not really a goal, but if files can be diffed to find out the difference between, for instance, using the input assembler and vertex pulling, that is encouraged.

-Some code can be shared between demos, like window size, backbuffer count, or anything else that is common for all demos.
+Some code can be shared between demos like window size, backbuffer count, or anything else that is common for all demos.

 ## Non-goals
 - Production ready code.
 The demos do not aim to be as efficient as possible

 ## Basic demos
 Most of these demos build on top of the previous demo.
-See description
+See description.
+That means that most of these can be diffed with the previous demo to quickly find out exactly how the technique is implemented.

 |Demo name|Screenshot|Description|
 |---|:-:|---|